KirilGeorgiev247/Design-patterns/Structural/Proxy/README.md

 *pros*

-+ control access to the real object, making it useful for security and protection purposes
++ controls access to the real object, making it useful for security and protection purposes

 + lazy loading